 The Windows Security app is a client interface on Windows 10, version 1703 and later.
-It is not the Microsoft Defender Security Center web portal console that is used to review and manage Microsoft Defender Advanced Threat Protection.
+It is not the Microsoft Defender Security Center web portal console that is used to review and manage Microsoft Defender for Endpoint.

 You can't uninstall the Windows Security app, but you can do one of the following:

 - Disable the interface on Windows Server 2016.
-See Windows Defender Antivirus on Windows Server 2016.
+See Microsoft Defender Antivirus on Windows Server.

 - Hide all of the sections on client computers (see below).

-- Disable Windows Defender Antivirus, if needed.
-See Enable and configure Windows Defender AV always-on protection and monitoring.
+- Disable Microsoft Defender Antivirus, if needed.
+See Enable and configure Microsoft Defender AV always-on protection and monitoring.

 You can find more information about each section, including options for configuring the sections - such as hiding each of the sections - at the following topics:

-- Virus & threat protection, which has information and access to antivirus ransomware protection settings and notifications, including the Controlled folder access feature of Windows Defender Exploit Guard and sign-in to Microsoft OneDrive.
+- Virus & threat protection, which has information and access to antivirus ransomware protection settings and notifications, including Controlled folder access, and sign-in to Microsoft OneDrive.

 - Firewall & network protection, which has information and access to firewall settings, including Windows Defender Firewall.